Season: 1 (The Sonny & Cher Show)

 Cher’s own song (1966)

-Cher wears a blue gown.
-They are re-asserting their more ethnic version here.
+Cher wears a blue gown with a bow and a sheer flowered wrap, set against a purple background of moving objects.
+Her hair is up in a kind of vaguely ethnic kind of homeland hairdo They are re-asserting their more ethnic version here.
 Nice to hear Cher’s 1970s version as we already have a 1960s and 1980s version, but only Sonny gave us a previous ,over-the-top, “Italian boogie-woogie” version in 1973 (with its male-stripper suggestive interlude) from their second Live album.
 (I do like the crazy horns on this production though).
-And when Sonny says “it gets big,” rumor has it…
+And when Sonny says “it gets big,” rumor has it…)

 I would say this is my favorite Cher version of the song, the 60s version being a bit dry and the 80s version being too bombastic.

-IGUB: Sonny thanks their guest Jim Nabors and tells Cher that Nabors should have his own variety show.
-Cher agrees and said she tried to get Nabors a variety show but Jim didn’t want to take Sonny’s job away from him.
-The sing IGUB and walk off.
+IGUB: Sonny thanks their guest Jim Nabors and Sonny tells Cher Nabors should have his own variety show every week and Cher agrees and says she tried to get Nabors a variety show but Jim didn’t want to take Sonny’s job away from him.
+The sing IGUB and Sonny quips they’re not so young anymore.
+Cher says “some of us!”